garrandall/popular-music-data/tracks/infatuation-jamie-foxx.md

 (Verse1)
 I have waited for so long to hear you say
-I wanna spend my whole life with you (yes i do)
+I wanna spend my whole life with you (yes I do)
-Well i dont mean to fuss dont mean to push
+Well I don't mean to fuss don't mean to push
 I know your all alone
-But theres just one thing i have to know
+But theres just one thing I have to know

 (Chorus)
 Is it just infatuation?
 Or is it real love? (real love?)
 Is it just infatuation?
-Well why dont you take me girl
+Well why don't you take me girl
 And drive me in your life?

 (Verse2)